Lena crosses finish line

 Welcome!

-Founded in 1972, Wigwamen Incorporated, a non-profit and charitable organization, is Ontario’s oldest and largest urban Indigenous housing provider.
-Wigwamen Incorporated owns and operates more than 865 units, comprised of 221 housing units scattered throughout the City of Toronto including singles, semis, duplexes, triplexes etc; 127 units at Wigwamen Terrace located at 14 Spadina Road; 92 units at Wigwamen Waabnong, located at 20 Sewells Road; 60 units at Estorada, located at 228 Galloway Road; 145 units located at the Pan Am building at 75 Cooperage Street; 115 units located at 525 Markham Road; and 41 units at Place Perrault, located at 205 Eric Czapnik Way in Ottawa.
+Wigwamen Incorporated owns and operates more than 865 units of affordable housing, comprised of 221 housing units scattered throughout the City of Toronto including singles, semis, duplexes, triplexes, and small apartment buildings with 4 to 12 units; 127 units at Wigwamen Terrace located at 14 Spadina Road; 92 units at Wigwamen Waabnong, located at 20 Sewells Road; 60 units at Estorada, located at 228 Galloway Road; 145 units located at the Pan Am building at 75 Cooperage Street; 115 units located at 525 Markham Road; 21 units at 55 Thora Avenue; 21 units at 3738 St Clair Avenue E; and 41 units at Place Perrault, located at 205 Eric Czapnik Way in Ottawa.

 New projects underway